felixmc/custom-logger/README.md

 ### Message Formatting

-Message Formatting

-Messages can be formatted using util.format by setting the config option messageFormatting to true.
-This defaults to false to ensure backward compatibility with versions prior to 0.3.1.
+Messages can be formatted using `util.format` by setting the config option `messageFormatting` to `true`.
+This defaults to `false` to ensure backward compatibility with versions prior to 0.3.1.

 For example: